hashfiputra/test-pt-sellerpintar-digital-asia/README.md

 - A login/logout navigation on home header
 - Removed other articles section in preview article, since for me it doesn't make sense for preview have a recommendation
 - Dropdown account detail (menu in account for logging out and go to profile) is scrollable instead of scroll lock, since I think it's more UI friendly
+- Added UI for empty state on articles
 - And maybe some other minor things I forgot to mention here...

 ## 😔 Things I miss